 WASHINGTON, Dec.
 11, 2017 /PRNewswire/ -- Fannie Mae (OTC Bulletin Board: FNMA) announced today that it will suspend evictions of foreclosed single-family properties during the holiday season.
 The suspension of evictions will apply to single-family and 2-4 unit properties from December 18, 2017 through January 2, 2018.
 During this period, legal and administrative proceedings for evictions may continue, but families will be allowed to remain in the home.

-"We believe it is important to extend the timeline of help for struggling borrowers during the holidays," said Joy Cianci, senior vice president of Single-family Special and Distressed Assets at Fannie Mae.
-"If you are in trouble or facing foreclosure, reach out to Fannie Mae or your servicer today to get help.
+"We're taking steps to support families and to extend the timeline of help for struggling borrowers during the holidays," said Jacob Williamson, Vice President of Single-Family Distressed Assets at Fannie Mae.
+"We also encourage homeowners who may be struggling with their mortgage to reach out to Fannie Mae or their servicer to get help.
 Options are available to avoid foreclosure, and we want to help pursue those options whenever possible."